 You have a number of rights in relation to the personal data that the Bank holds about you.
 These rights include:

-a) the right to access information the Bank holds about you and to obtain information about how the Bank processes it;
+- The right to access information the Bank holds about you and to obtain information about how the Bank processes it.

-d) the right to request the Bank to rectify your information if it is inaccurate or incomplete;
+- The right to request the Bank to rectify your information if it is inaccurate or incomplete.

-e) the right to request in certain circumstances the Bank to erase your personal data, unless this is necessary for compliance with a legal obligation to which the Bank is subject to or for the establishment, exercise or defence of a legal claim;
+- The right to request in certain circumstances the Bank to erase your personal data, unless this is necessary for compliance with a legal obligation to which the Bank is subject to or for the establishment, exercise or defence of a legal claim.

-f) in certain circumstances the right to obtain from the Bank restriction to your personal data; and
+- In certain circumstances the right to obtain from the Bank restriction to your personal data via submission of an objection.

 You have also the right to raise complaints or concerns about the Bank’s use or processing of your personal information with the body regulating data protection in your country.
 In Malta, this is the Office of the Information and Data Protection Commissioner (details are available at https://idpc.gov.mt/en/Pages/Home.aspx).